How to check the specs and versions of Mac

 A system report provides a summary of your Mac’s detailed hardware and software information, such as the operating system version, manufacturer, serial numbers, etc. Depending on your macOS, you can see the System Report by following the instructions below:

-How to find System Report on Mac
+How to check System Report on Mac

-1. Go to Apple logo () → select System Settings.
+1. Go to Apple logo () → Select System Settings.

 To access System Report on Mac, go to Apple logo, select System Settings

-2. Select General → to choose About.
+2. Select General → Choose About.

 Access System Report, select General, choose About